where are you from and how long have you been illustrating?

 advice for the established guys?

-the illustration community is great but can be intimidating to some people.
+Be open and encouraging to newer illustrators who may be intimidated by the industry.
+I think the illustration community is great but can be intimidating to some people.
 I've had some really welcoming and down-to-earth responses by emailing illustrators I admire and I appreciate that.

 See more of Joel's fantastic work on his website: http://www.joelkimmel.com/